megakevin/research-assistantship-rit/README.md

 >$ sudo apt-get install python-dev

-You can also specify the version of python you like by doing, for example:
+You can also specify the version of python you'd like by:

 >$ sudo apt-get install python3.3-dev